-The focus is on shared learning, self determination and choice.
-The REC provides opportunity to explore and understand experiences and to recognise and develop skills and tools which may help in your recovery journey.
+Through shared learning, self-determination and choice, we provide opportunities to explore experiences and develop skills and tools which may help in your recovery journey.

 Key information about this service